p0mvn/swaprouter-workshop/README.md

 Each `QueryMsg` and `ExecuteMsg` need to have a relevant handler function.
 Therefore, let's proceed by defining them all.

 There are 2 `ExecuteMsg`s - `SetRoute` and `Swap`.
-So, in `execute.rs` we
+So, we create a new file `contracts/swaprouter/src/execute.rs` to define the rough stub handlers for these messages.
-define the rough stub handlers for them.
-Note that they might change as we progress with the workshop.
+Note that they will be modified as we progress with the workshop.

 ```rust
 pub fn set_route(